 "God told us to collect just enough for our portion every morning.

-can think of all the good things that God does for us and gives us.
+Yes, we can think of all the good things that God does for us and gives

 Result of Disobedience:

-Next morning they awoke to shouting and anger in the camp.
-"What a
+Next morning Joanna and her mother awoke to shouting and anger in the camp.

-dreadful smell," exclaimed her father.
-All around people were
+"What a dreadful smell," exclaimed her father.
+All around

-throwing manna onto the rubbish heap.
-"So!" came a angry voice, "You
+people were throwing spoilt manna onto the rubbish heap.
+"So!" came

-his arms as he stalked about and shouted at the disobedient people.
+arms about as he stalked round the camp shouting at the disobedient

 Is is good to be disobedient and greedy, and does that please God?